Jodi DiPiazza

-Jodi DiPiazza (born October 3, 2001) is an American musician, composer, vocalist, and autism advocate.
+Jodi DiPiazza (born October 3, 2001) is an American musician, songwriter, composer, vocalist, and autism advocate.
 She was diagnosed with autism some time before her second birthday.
 A musical prodigy, she has absolute pitch.
 She learned to play the piano at age three, being able to hear a song and reproduce it.
 She also plays other instruments (such as guitar, clarinet and drums) and performs in a number of genres.